Documentation Index

 Frequently Asked Questions

-Why is Iru Endpoint using DDM to manage software updates going forward?
+Why is Iru Endpoint using DDM to manage software updates?

-Why is Iru Endpoint using DDM to manage software updates going forward?
+Why is Iru Endpoint using DDM to manage software updates?

 How can I verify that Iru Endpoint has applied the correct declaration for Managed OS?